 For his 1981 PhD thesis, supervised by George Akerlof, Steve Nickell and Chris Pissarides, he was awarded the Sayers Prize of the University of London for distinguished doctoral dissertations in monetary economics.

 His book (with Sophia Lazaretou), The Drachma: From the Phoenix to the Euro (in Greek), a monetary and economic history of Greece since the 19th century, was awarded the 2003 Prize of the Academy of Athens.

 His paper The Clash of Central Bankers with Labor Market Insiders, and the Persistence of Unemployment and Inflation (Economica, January 2018), was awarded a Certificate of Achievement, as the most downloaded recent paper published in Economica, between January 2017 and December 2018.

 His research focuses on macroeconomics and international economics, and more particularly on inflation and unemployment, economic growth, exchange rate regimes and monetary and fiscal policy.

 He has published five books and over 40 papers in academic journals, such as the American Economic Review, the Journal of Political Economy, the Economic Journal, the European Economic Review, the Journal of Monetary Economics, the Journal of Money, Credit and Banking, Economica, Economic Policy and others.

-His book Dynamic Macroeconomics, an advanced graduate textbook in English, is forthcoming from MIT Press in December 2019.
+His last book, Dynamic Macroeconomics, an advanced graduate textbook in English, was published by MIT Press in December 2019.